infoLab204/tw_autoencoder/README.md

 ### 2. Learning proposed autoencoder model
-To learn the proposed autoencoder model, run tw_proposed.py with MNIST, FMNIST, SVHN and CIFAR10 as input datasets.
+To learn the proposed autoencoder model, run tw_proposed.py with MNIST, FMNIST, SVHN, CIFAR10, Breast Cancer and Wine as input datasets.
 The scripts will evaluate the units in the code and output layer.

   ```
     Usage : python tw_proposed.py data_type input_data code_size
   ```
-  * data_type : data type, select data set from MNIST, FMNIST, SVHN or CIFAR10
+  * data_type : data type, select data set from MNIST, FMNIST, SVHN, CIFAR10, BC, or Wine
   * input_data : input data set
   * code_size : number of nodes in the code layer
   * output  : values of units in the code and output layers